rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 3.2.6 =
+= 3.2.7 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Updated translation files and bug fixes.
+Update readme and simple file upload in shortcode.

 == Sponsors ==